mobeloper/DataScienceScripts/README.md

 # DataScienceScripts
-Core functions for data science in Python.
+Core functions for data science in Python